albaradolucas/albaradolucas/README.md

 Web Developer and Designer
 --------------------------

-I've been learning to code for more than 6 months and I've discovered my passion, the frontend.
+I've been learning to code for more than 1 year and I've discovered my passion, the frontend.
 I want to become a FullStack Designer

 * 🌍  I'm based in Argentina
 * 🖥️  See my portfolio at [Lucas Portfolio](http://relaxed-longma-8bf7c5.netlify.app/)